Can iPads get viruses?

-Yes, iPads and other iOS devices can get viruses and other types of malware.
-Although the iOS operating system is designed to isolate and compartmentalize apps to help limit infections from apps or other software from spreading to the rest of your device, malware infections can still happen.
+Yes, iPads and other iOS devices can get viruses — in theory.
+But Apple has strict security policies on its App Store and builds strong defenses into its operating system designed to isolate and compartmentalize apps, which helps prevent infections from spreading to the rest of your device.

 iPad security threats to watch out for